 - Prepare to work and operate in the European Aviation sector after Brexit.

 - The CAA also has opened a process for aerospace design organisation approvals, which can be found on their Brexit microsite.

 The EU has also published further information for companies to consider:

 Assess exposure to customs checks & delays at UK-EU border

 Currently, the UK Government has said that the UK will leave the EU Single Market and the EU Customs Union after Brexit.
 Doing so will require goods moving across the UK-EU27 border to be declared for customs purposes.
-Some UK and EU27 ports lack the physical and technological capacity to handle increased customs checks, which could result in delays at the UK-EU border.
+Businesses should ensure they understand the resilience of their supply chain to border delays, including if their contracts contain late delivery penalties and other associated costs and delays.

 - How resilient is your supply chain to border delays?